What is CIS?

 If CIS deductions apply to you, you'll need to amend your bookkeeping to reflect this.
 Here's a run-down on how to do this in Pandle.

 While Pandle does not have a specific CIS function (this is currently under development), we do still have a simple way to set up CIS.
 Let's take an example of a £1,000 invoice you have created, which has £200 CIS tax deducted by your contractor.

 1. Create your invoice as normal in Pandle, i.e. for the full £1,000

 2. Create a new bank account called 'CIS Deducted' or similar name

 3. When you receive the £800 into your business bank account, process this amount as a customer receipt as normal

-4. This leaves £200 outstanding on the invoice which is the CIS tax deducted.
-Please also enter another customer receipt through the new 'CIS Deducted' bank account for the remaining amount.
+4. This leaves £200 outstanding on the invoice, which is the CIS tax deducted.
+You will then need to enter another customer receipt through the new 'CIS Deducted' bank account for the remaining amount.
 This will leave you with the correct bank balance and a balance of £200 for the CIS deducted as follows:

 5. Over time the CIS deducted account will build up and should reflect the total amount of CIS that has been deducted from you.
 After your year end, depending on the business entity you have, you can check the balance is correct and reduce it as follows:

 Process a money out transaction from the 'CIS Deducted' bank account, dated on your year end for the full amount.
 Categorise this transaction as drawings.

 If your CIS tax is refunded each year, when processing the money into your business bank account, select the 'CIS Deducted' bank account as the category to reduce the balance owed to you.